ALL THE TIME IN THE WORLD

 Eggemoggin Reach emerges from the dark as the first nor’easter of the season races across the Atlantic and slams into the Maine coast.
 Churning and frigid, the dull green sea climbs toward the dock in big frothing steps, leaving strands of black seaweed draped over the steps as it recedes.
 Gusts of fine snow crystals smooth the surface of the yard, filling in fresh deer tracks and covering the branches that break and fall from the bare, battered oaks.

-I watch the growing tempest from our second floor bedroom window, but I don’t hear the wind or waves.
-Even as it shudders, the house that my husband Dan and I built in anticipation of a long slow odyssey into old age seems to wrap itself around us, muffling every sound but his labored breathing.
+I watch the growing tempest from our second floor bedroom window.
+We have weathered many storms on this rocky shore, and know the wind’s myriad voices.
+It rubs against the house like a giant cat, then pummels it with a sound like approaching thunder; it rattles the shutters then howls and moans down the chimneys.
+Even as it trembles, though, the house that my husband and I built in anticipation of a long slow odyssey into old age seems to wrap itself around us, muffling every sound but his labored breathing.

 With a sound like wood beams scraping over a rough stone floor, his lungs drag air in, then push it out again.
 Drag and push, drag and push.
 Now and then he sinks into a lull; an agonizing, interminable silence that seems to go on for minutes.
 I sit by the bed and rub his chest, willing the next breath to come, breathless myself until we break the surface together, my own relieved gasp immediately following his.
 Each subsequent plunge lasts a little longer, taking him a little deeper, a little further away from me, and our home, and the life he’d crafted so deliberately over fifty-six years.